check-spelling/mongo/docs/primary_only_service.md

 startup, all PrimaryOnlyServices must be registered against the PrimaryOnlyServiceRegistry before the ReplicationCoordinator is started up (as it is the ReplicationCoordinator startup that starts up the registered PrimaryOnlyServices).
-Specific PrimaryOnlyServices can be looked up from the registry at runtime, and are handed out by raw pointer, which is safe since the set of registered PrimaryOnlyServices does not change during runtime.
+Specific PrimaryOnlyServices can be looked up from the registry at runtime, and are handled out by raw pointer, which is safe since the set of registered PrimaryOnlyServices does not change during runtime.
 The PrimaryOnlyServiceRegistry is itself a [ReplicaSetAwareService](../src/mongo/db/repl/README.md#ReplicaSetAwareService-interface), which is how it receives notifications about changes in and out of Primary state.